-The highly-regarded gastroenterology / GIM training programme is 5 years in duration, starting with competitive entry at ST3 level.
+The highly-regarded gastroenterology (including subspecialty of hepatology) / GIM training programme is 4 years in duration, starting with competitive entry at ST4 level.
 During this time, the trainee’s work will be monitored for satisfactory progress and subject to annual reviews in the form of ARCPs.
 Progression on the programme will be dependent upon these reviews.

-There are 12 posts within the Health Education Thames Valley programme in Gastroenterology/General Internal Medicine.
+There are 13 posts within the NHS England Thames Valley programme in Gastroenterology/General Internal Medicine.

-Milton Keynes Hosp: 2 posts – Gastroenterology and G(I)M
+Milton Keynes Hosp: 1 post – Gastroenterology and GIM

-Royal Berks Hosp: 3 posts – Gastroenterology and GIM
+Royal Berks Hosp: 4 posts – Gastroenterology and GIM

-John Radcliffe, Oxford: 3 posts – Gastroenterology / Hepatology
+John Radcliffe, Oxford: 4 posts – Gastroenterology and 1 post Hepatology NTN

-Horton Hospital: 2 posts – Gastroenterology and G(I)M
+Horton Hospital: 1 posts – Gastroenterology and GIM

-Bucks Hospitals: 2 posts – Gastroenterology and G(I)M
+Bucks Hospitals: 3 posts – Gastroenterology and GIM

-Please feel free to contact me directly with any queries:
+Please feel free to contact the Training Programme Director directly with any queries:

 Dr Rebecca Palmer: firstname.lastname@example.org